 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Nicholas Davidson: UV-VIS is exceptionally straightforward.
+The samples require little preparation and the software has few variables and is easy to use.

 OPTIONAL: Why is visual demonstration of this method critical?

-:
+Nicholas Davidson: To increase confidence in the method amongst users and to facilitate interlaboratory comparisons.

 Introduction of Demonstrator on Camera